 Benefits of Restorative Dental Care for Kids

-Restorative procedures, or restorations, become necessary when a tooth has become damaged by disease (tooth decay) or trauma and requires treatment to restore health and function.
+At our Torrance pediatric dentistry, we know that restorative procedures, or restorations, become necessary when a tooth has become damaged by disease (tooth decay) or trauma and requires treatment to restore health and function.
 Restorative procedures can be simple (like a filling) or complex (like a pulpotomy) depending on how badly the tooth is damaged and if they are not performed promptly, the tooth may have to be extracted.
 This is never an ideal situation for anyone, least of all kids, as the natural tooth is essential for maintaining oral health, oral function, and maintaining space for their permanent teeth.

 Though there is some overlap between kid’s restorative dental care and adult restorative dental care, some adjustments are made because of their age and stage of development.
 Some of the most common kid’s restorative dental procedures and their benefits are discussed below: